mrueda/ScrippsCall/README.md

 - **pipeline**

     The pipeline to use.
 Currently we have 'wes' (whole exome) and 'mit' (mtDNA) implemented.
 Note that in order to run 'cohort' in 'mit|wes' first you need to run 'single wes' on each sample.

-- **projectdir**

-    The name of the directory where all the result will be stored.
-Note that an unique ID will be added to the name to avoid conflicting processes.

 - **sample**